 This forum will cover the choices of allied countries, the future of Canada-U.S. relations, and the U.S. perspective on foreign policy.

-Executive Director, Leadership Council for Women in National Security
+Former Executive Director, Leadership Council for Women in National Security

 Bound by common geopolitical interests and strong economic and cultural ties, Canada and the United States enjoy the world's most successful bilateral relationship.
 The Wilson Center's Canada Institute is the only public policy forum in the world dedicated to the full spectrum of Canada-U.S. issues.
 The Canada Institute is a global leader for policymakers, academics and business leaders to engage in non-partisan, informed dialogue about the current and future state of the relationship.
 Read more